 We provide default inverter parameters with the target model.
 If you want to change the default values, you can update the inverter parameters in the model initialization script associated with the Simulink® model.
-For instructions, see Estimate Control Gains from Motor Parameters.
+For instructions, see Estimate Control Gains and Use Utility Functions.

 This section instructs you to generate code and run the FOC algorithm on the target hardware.

-This example supports this hardware configuration.
-Use the target model name (highlighted in bold) to open the model for the corresponding hardware configuration, from the MATLAB® command prompt.
+The example supports these hardware configurations.
+You can also use the target model name to open the model for the corresponding hardware configuration, from the MATLAB® command prompt.

 LAUNCHXL-F28069M controller + BOOSTXL-DRV8305 inverter: mcb_resolver_f28069m

-For connections related to the preceding hardware configuration, see LAUNCHXL-F28069M and LAUNCHXL-F28379D configurations.
+For connections related to the preceding hardware configurations, see LAUNCHXL-F28069M and LAUNCHXL-F28379D Configurations.

 Generate Code and Run Model on Target Hardware

-1. Complete the hardware connections and open the target model mcb_resolver_f28069m.
+1. Complete the hardware connections and open one of these target models:

 2. Load a sample program to CPU2 of LAUNCHXL-F28379D, for example, program that operates the CPU2 blue LED by using GPIO31 (c28379D_cpu2_blink.slx), to ensure that CPU2 is not mistakenly configured to use the board peripherals intended for CPU1.